The Yes Album: Artwork

 The front cover was shot by Phil Franks the day after the Basingstoke gig accident.
 Franks had already taken some photos from the Lyceum gig, but felt he needed something more for the front cover.
 The band showed up late having been in hospital earlier that day, and only 30 minutes were available for a shoot.
 Unable to get a satisfactory photo in the studio, Franks took the band round to his flat, grabbed a polystyrene mannequin head from a bin, put a 1,000 watt bulb in the kitchen light fitting, and improvised the shot.
 Franks credited the sleeve designer, Rolling Stone art director Jon Goodchild, for making the cover a success.
-When Yes performed a live version of "Yours is No Disgrace" for the German television series Beat-Club in April 1971, footage of the band was combined with that of another mannequin head spinning over a chair, mimicking the cover's concept.
+When Yes performed a live version of "Yours Is No Disgrace" for the German television series Beat-Club in April 1971, footage of the band was combined with that of another mannequin head spinning over a chair, mimicking the cover's concept.

 The inside of the album's gatefold sleeve shows Kaye playing a Hammond organ, while the front cover showed his leg in plaster, following the accident.
 Anderson is credited as "John Anderson" on the album but he had dropped the "h" from his first name by the next album, Fragile.

 Release

 The Yes Album was released in the UK on 19 February 1971.
 It was a commercial success and was the band's breakthrough album, selling around 60,000 copies upon release and reaching number 4 in the UK. and number 40 in the US.
 It has been certified Platinum by the Recording Industry Association of America for selling over one million copies.

 At that time British postal workers were on strike, preventing record stores from sending sales reports to Melody Maker, which compiled the charts most followed by the music industry.
 Richard Branson owned a record store on Oxford Street in London, the first business enterprise in what he later built up into Virgin Group.
 He began compiling a chart from sales at his store and several others; in the interim the BBC and other media used it.
 Lane, newly hired as the band's manager, promised them he would get their album in the charts, and did so by buying enough copies of it at the Virgin store to make it the bestselling album there and thus put it high in the charts.
 By the time the strike had ended, the album had started to sell well due to its initial apparent success.
 It remained on the charts for 34 weeks, selling over a million copies.

-The 1976 Italian reissue of the album differs from the original UK issue in two respects.
-The title on the front cover is "The Yes" instead of "The Yes Album", although the spine bears the correct title; and the track "The Clap" appears as the third track on the second side.